cruel-intentions/stylops/README.md

 Instead of make your work of write JSON (maybe YAML) configuration file better this will make it worse.

-We really hope you didn't try to cheat using any prep-processor like [stylus](https://stylus-lang.com/#features), [sass](https://sass-lang.com/), [less](http://lesscss.org/), because if you do, your verbose CSS will gain features like *variables*, *includes*, *mixins* and etc, please don't do that.
+We really hope you didn't try to cheat using any pre-processor like [stylus](https://stylus-lang.com/#features), [sass](https://sass-lang.com/), [less](http://lesscss.org/), because if you do, your verbose CSS will gain features like *variables*, *includes*, *mixins* and etc, please don't do that.